-Dr. James Ward is the Associate Head of the Communication Systems Division at MIT Lincoln Laboratory.
+Dr. James Ward is the associate head of the Communication Systems Division at MIT Lincoln Laboratory.
 He helps direct a portfolio of programs spanning technology development, architecture definition, analysis and prototyping to advance the nation's communications capabilities.
 This portfolio spans satellite communications, robust tactical networks, laser communications, and communications-related sensing.
-Dr. Ward also holds a Lincoln Lecturer position with the MIT Department of Electrical Engineering and Computer Science, where he teaches graduate courses in digital signal processing and radar.
+Ward also holds a Lincoln Lecturer position with the MIT Department of Electrical Engineering and Computer Science, where he teaches graduate courses in digital signal processing and radar.

-Dr. Ward joined the Laboratory in 1990, initially focusing on radar signal processing and space-time adaptive processing for advanced ground-based and airborne surveillance radars.
+Ward joined the Laboratory in 1990, initially focusing on radar signal processing and space-time adaptive processing for advanced ground-based and airborne surveillance radars.
 This work influenced a number of radar systems, including the Navy's E-2D Advanced Hawkeye airborne early warning radar.
 He has led Laboratory efforts in submarine sonar and undersea surveillance technology development, maritime radar, and other ISR system technology.
-His prior technical leadership positions include Assistant Head of the ISR and Tactical Systems Division and Leader of the Advanced Sensor Techniques Group.
+His prior technical leadership positions include assistant head of the ISR and Tactical Systems Division and leader of the Advanced Sensor Techniques Group.